liberodark/ODrive/README.md

 On Windows, you can make a `.bat` file with `start cmd /k nmp start` that then you can double click to launch the program.

+The launch-on-startup functionality is only available on bundled releases.
+See the **Deployment** section.

 ## Testing

 To make sure the code is ok and run some sanity checks on it: